Environmental impact of food waste

 Encouraging patients to eat their food can lead to improved nutritional care and less food waste.

-The Climate Action Plan sets a target for Ireland to reduce food waste by 50% by 2030.
+The Waste Action Plan for a Circular Economy sets a target for Ireland to reduce food waste by 50% by 2030.

 Remember: if you haven’t measured it, you can't manage it.